-With effect from 27 September 2021, new legislation comes into force which allows eligible bodies to apply for transfer or delegation of management functions for Scottish Crown Estate assets.
+With effect from 27 September 2021, new legislation came into force which allows eligible bodies to apply for transfer or delegation of management functions for Scottish Crown Estate assets.

 The eligible bodies are: